mcopozzi/Hello-World/README.md

 Hello Beautiful World

 # **Description**
 This is my first repository on GitHub, and this is meant for my learning.
-In here, I have practiced using different features.
+Here, I have practiced using different features.

 # **Instructions**
 >1.
 Open the file